stat426-fall2021/stat426-fall2021.github.io/_posts/2021-09-27-reticulate.md

   library(reticulate)
   ```
   ````
   2. Create Python chunks by specifying `python` at the top of the chunk instead of `r`.
-After this, you can code in Python like you would in any other IDE (Jupyter, Spyder, etc)
+After this, you can code in Python like you would in any other IDE (Jupyter, Spyder, etc):
   ````md
   ```{python}
   import numpy as np